windwalk-bushido/Annima/docs.md

 ### To do

-- Some variables & functions needs to be global and use v-model as much as possible
 - Reduce number of API calls (e.g. event_list)

 - Add captcha on Login/Register/ForgotPassword
 - Notifications should be displayed in toasts (Dashboard)

 - Users can make some events their favourite (display on top of the page)
+- Users will get notification 7 days before next event @ 8 AM.
+(PWA)
+- Some variables & functions needs to be global and use v-model as much as possible

 ### Milestones